sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

 $ terraform apply
 ```

-Note that:
+Notice that:
-  - This example will create resources that cost money.
-Run `terraform destroy` when you don't need them anymore
+* This example will create resources that cost money.<br/>Run `terraform destroy` when you don't need them anymore
-  - For more detailed configuration inspect both main module and example input variables
-  - All created resources will be created within the tags `product:sysdig-cloudvision`, within the resource-group `sysdig-cloudvision`
+* All created resources will be created within the tags `product:sysdig-cloudvision`, within the resource-group `sysdig-cloudvision`

 ---